 Description: the Title is "Beta Developer Program", the Ticket Type is Campaign, the Operations Manager is John Scott Doh, the Quantity is 10 Days, the Begin date is 01/12/2020, the End Date is 01/02/2021.

 From the previous introduction of Events and Tickets, we know that a campaign in ERP5 CRM is a Ticket.
 The principle of a ticket is to gather one or more events in the same place, offering a good follow up for them.

-In order to create a campaign, click on the "New" tab of your ERP5 instance Home Page and click on “Campaign” in the CRM Area.
+In order to create a campaign, click on the "New" tab on the sidebar of your ERP5 instance Home Page and click on “Campaign” in the CRM Area.